TobMuldo/custom-tab-navigation/README.md

 # custom-tab-navigation
-A logic frame for a bottom navigation bar, style as needed.
+A logic frame for a bottom navigation bar

 # usage
 create a parent page with a scaffold structure and set the **bottomNavigationBar** to **CustomNav**, the class takes an list of widgets (screens), the index that you would like to start on (currentScreensIndex), and a callback method called onScreenChange, this is where the the selected page is routed in relation the screens provided